Scheduled maintenance: CPF digital services will not be available on 28 Apr 2024, from 12am to 6am.

 How much extra interest can I earn on my CPF savings?

-You will earn an extra interest of 1% per annum on the first $60,000 of your combined CPF balances (capped at $20,000 for OA).
-The extra interest earned on your SA and MA balances will go to the respective accounts, while the extra interest earned on your OA balances will go into your SA to enhance your retirement savings.
+If you are below 55 years old, you will earn an extra interest of 1% per annum on the first $60,000 of your combined CPF balances (capped at $20,000 for OA).
+The extra interest earned on your Special Account (SA) and MediSave Account (MA) balances will go to the respective accounts, while the extra interest earned on your OA balances will go into your SA to enhance your retirement savings.

 Your accounts are used to compute your combined CPF balances in the following order: